Gunmen kill 3 students, 1 teacher in attack on Cameroonian school | english.lokmat.com

 Gunmen kill 3 students, 1 teacher in attack on Cameroonian school

-Unidentified gunmen killed three students and one teacher on Wednesday in an attack on a government school in Cameroon's war-torn Anglophone region of Southwest, according to local authorities.
+Yaounde, Nov 25 Unidentified gunmen killed three students and one teacher in an attack on a government school in Cameroon's war-torn Anglophone region of Southwest, according to local authorities.

-The assailants stormed Government Bilingual High School in Ekondo Titi locality by 7:30 a.m. local time when students were studying, and detonated an improvised explosive device, the Divisional Officer of Ekondo Titit, Timothe Aboloa said.
+The assailants stormed Government Bilingual High School in Ekondo Titi locality on Wednesday when students were studying, and detonated an improvised explosive device, Xinhua news quoted the Divisional Officer of Ekondo Titit, Timothe Aboloa as saying.

 Three students, namely 12-year-old Emmanuel Orume, 16-year-old Joyceline Iken, 17-year-old Kum Emmanuel, and a French language teacher Celestina Fien were killed in the attack.